haozhg/oml/README.md

 # osysid
-Efficient adaptive online linear/nonlinear model learning (system identification) and control
+A python package for efficient adaptive online linear/nonlinear model learning (system identification) and control

 To get started,
 ```
 pip install osysid
 ```
-This algorithm is based on the online dynamic mode decomposition algorithm, which is also available as a python package `pip install odmd`, see [here](https://github.com/haozhg/odmd).
+This python package is based on the online dynamic mode decomposition algorithm, which is also available as a python package `pip install odmd`, see [here](https://github.com/haozhg/odmd).

 ## Showcase: Lorenz system control
 [Lorenz system](https://en.wikipedia.org/wiki/Lorenz_system) is one of the most classical nonlinear dynamical systems.
 Here we show how the proposed algorithm can be used to controll that.
 For more details, see [demo](https://github.com/haozhg/osysid/tree/master/demo).